Robotic Nephrectomy -

 Once the laparoscopic nephrectomy has been completed, you will remain in the hospital for a few days to be monitored and treated for postoperative pain.

-Minimally invasive surgery is far less traumatic than open surgery and, therefore, your hospital stay and pain will be far less.
+Minimally invasive surgery is far less traumatic than traditional open surgery; therefore, your hospital stay and pain will be far less.
 However, there still will be some pain that needs to be managed.

 Shortly after your surgery, you will be encouraged to walk a little to encourage blood flow, healing, and normal function.
 It also helps prevent pneumonia and other complications.